memory-consolidation/academic-kickstart/content/authors/sfb-firstnamelastname/_index.md

 ---
 # Display name
-name: Jiyun Shin
+name: First name Last name

 # Username (this should match the folder name)
 authors:
-- sfb-jiyunshin
+- sfb-firstnamelastname

 # Is this the primary user of the site?
 superuser: false